Piracy Act 1717: Provisions

-The Criminal Statutes Repeal Act 1827(7 & 8 Geo.
+The Criminal Statutes Repeal Act 1827 (7 & 8 Geo.
 4. c.
-27) repealed the whole of the Piracy Act 1717 as to England and as to offences committed within the jurisdiction of the admiralty of England, except so much thereof as related to the trial of piracy, felony or robbery committed within the admiralty jurisdiction.
+27) repealed the whole of the act as to England and as to offences committed within the jurisdiction of the admiralty of England, except so much thereof as related to the trial of piracy, felony or robbery committed within the admiralty jurisdiction.
 The effect of this was to repeal the whole act, except section 7.

 Section 7

 Unrelated to transportation, section 7 concerns the suppression of piracy.
-The death penalty for most kinds of piracy was abolished by the Piracy Act 1837(7 Will.
+The death penalty for most kinds of piracy was abolished by the Piracy Act 1837 (7 Will.
 4 & 1 Vict. c.
 88), which preserved the death penalty for piracy with intent to kill.

-The words from "and shall and ought" to the end were repealed by section 1 of, and the First Schedule to, the Statute Law Revision Act 1948.
-This section was repealed by section 10(2) of, and Part I of Schedule 3 to the Criminal Law Act 1967.
+The words from "and shall and ought" to the end were repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62).
+Section 7 of the act was repealed by section 10(2) of, and part I of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.